Let's Talk Robot Manicures

 These robot manicures aren’t at the point where they could even come close to replacing your job or your skillset.

 Robot manicures are strictly polish bots, there for quick fixes that take ten minutes or less—they don’t cut or shape nails and they certainly aren’t predicted to put nail techs like you out of business.
+Even if these little bot techs are catching on, it's a pretty slow burn.
+There's no way they're going to replace nail salons or beauty shops that specialize.

 In fact, it’s more than likely these nail services will become more like contactless kiosks in retail stores and office buildings—not dedicated nail salon stops designed to put you out of work.